glottis/ds18b20_1w-elixir/README.md

 ## Usage

-read_sensors/0 for getting readings for any connected sensors
+read_sensors/0 for getting readings from any connected sensors

 list_sensors/0 lists any connected sensors